-- Students must submit Form RP3 to the teacher, or to Pearson if the centre is using a visiting examiner, no later than three weeks before the date of the assessment, outlining the findings from the sources they have used for their research. - The list of sources must include at least two written sources. - The purpose of the form is to provide sufficient information for the teacher-examiner to conduct a discussion; students will not be assessed on the contents of Form RP3. - The summary of the 6 to 10 key research findings is to be completed by the student in English in advance, on Form RP3. - Students will be required to declare the literary work(s) and/or film studied for Paper 2 on Form RP3 so the teacher-examiner can ensure that there is no repetition of this material in Task 2.
+- Students must submit Form RP3 to the teacher-examiner no later than three weeks before the date of the assessment, outlining the findings from the sources they have used for their research. - The list of sources must include at least two written sources. - The purpose of the form is to provide sufficient information for the teacher-examiner to conduct a discussion; students will not be assessed on the contents of Form RP3. - The summary of the 6 to 10 key research findings is to be completed by the student in English in advance, on Form RP3. - Students will be required to declare the literary work(s) and/or film studied for Paper 2 on Form RP3 so that the teacher-examiner can ensure there is no repetition of this material in Task 2.
 Students and teachers must sign a declaration on Form RP3 to confirm all work is the student's own.